|| PROJECT TITLE

 The WWDF is an US-based nonprofit organization that dedicates to raise public awareness of wood as an eco-friendly material and its significant role in world history, inspires academic research and promotes responsible wood usage for a sustainable future.
 By carrying out its missions, the WWDF supports interdisciplinary and integral investigation for exploring how wood has played a prominent role in human life.
 "Wood and Culture" is a broad and encompassing theme that encourages cross-disciplinary approach research.
 We cordially invite all those who are interested in elaborating on the topic and participating in the great undertaking.

 The grant is 12,000 USD, and the final decision of grant recipients will be announced on the event and website of World Wood Day (WWD), by March 31, 2021.
 The funded projects are requested to be presented by grant recipients at the following year's WWD event in 2022.
 Accommodation and transportation to the event location will be fully covered by the WWDF and International Wood Culture Society (IWCS).
 In addition, grant recipients will be required to submit a research article together with a financial report to WWDF by April 15, 2022.
-All research articles will be reviewed by the editorial board of the Wood Culture Journal.
+All research articles will be reviewed by the editorial board of the International Journal of Wood Culture.
 Accepted articles will be further informed for future publication.
 The grant recipients are also required to mention the financial support from the WWDF and IWCS in any related research article or publication.
 Please note that the grant cannot be used to pay tuition fees, personal or family expenses.

 Applicants shall complete the online Application, including an application form, curriculum vitae (with publications), three-page research proposal, and one-page budget justification narrative.
 All uploaded documents shall be written in English and in PDF files ONLY.